PluMGMK/vbesvga.drv/README.md

 * Figure out some kind of versioning scheme within the code, ideally integrated with Git (because I'm forgetful!), so user can easily figure out which version of the driver they're installing / running
 * Make sure the driver works just as well [on Win9x](https://github.com/PluMGMK/vbesvga.drv/issues/46) as it does on Win3.1
-* See if `VDDVBE.386` can work [on newer NVIDIA hardware](https://github.com/PluMGMK/vbesvga.drv/issues/94) (I have an affected card but need to swap it in for testing, which is manual-labour-intensive)
 * Consider adding a paper-thin implementation of `StretchBlt` to overcome the "zoom-in in Paintbrush" limitation above (basically it would punt straight to GDI for smaller scanline widths, and then for wider ones allocate its own DIB and call out to GDI's `StretchDIBits` function)
 * Investigate adding support for colour / animated cursors, for Win9x
 * Investigate adding proper support for graphical-mode BSoDs, for DBCS versions of Win9x